yueqiangwu/CS521_mp1/npu/README.md

 ### Implementing an NKI kernel for Convolution
 You will implement an NKI kernel for the convolution layer.
 Below, we will outline the detailed specifications and requirements for your convolution layer.

-The diagram above illustrates the calculations your convolution kernel would perform on a 6x6 input with a single input channel.
-The convolution kernel performs a standard convolution with one filter and stride of 1.

 Your convolution kernel takes in the following parameters:
   - `X` - A batch of input images. `X` has shape `(Batch Size, Input Channels, Input Height, Input Width)`.
 You are guaranteed that `Input Channels` will be a multiple of 128.
   - `W` - The convolution filter weights. `W` has shape `(Output Channels, Input Channels, Filter Height, Filter Width)`.
 You are guaranteed that `Filter Height == Filter Width`.
 You are also guaranteed that `Output Channels` is a multiple of 128.
 Moreover, you can assume that the size of the weights would always be such that it can completely fit inside SBUF.